 Nimes Amphitheatre

-In Roman times over 20,000 people would fill the seats to watch gladiator fights, animal hunts, and other crowd-pleasing spectaculars.
+Over 20,000 people would fill the seats to watch gladiator fights, animal hunts, and other crowd-pleasing spectaculars.

-Today, the Nimes Amphitheatre still pulses.
+The wonder still pulses.
 Events include concerts, circuses and bull fights (mainly bloodless).
 And, it's covered and heated in the winter.

 The Nimes Amphitheatre in its Roman days could be covered with a vast canvas canopy to shade the viewers from the sun and rain.
 In our current era, it also sports a temporary cover, but it's used only in the winter.